placer14/moxie/README.md

 tests and execute a container based on the image for added confidence!

-Exiting from the container will cause it to be destroyed, however the image `production:latest` will persist for further use.
+Exiting from the container will cause it to be destroyed, however the image `moxie_production:latest` will persist for further use.

-Each execution of `make prod` will destroy the existing `production:latest` image and produce a new one.
+Each execution of `make prod` will destroy the existing `moxie_production:latest` image and produce a new one.
 (Note: Intermediate images used during the creation of the production image are not destroyed.)